• Skip to primary navigation

 1. Remove ribs from the oven and carefully unwrap.
 Remove ribs from the foil completely and place back onto the baking sheet, meat side down.

-3. Brush some of the glaze over the ribs and carefully flip over.
-Then brush glaze over the meaty side of the ribs and place under broiler for a couple minutes.
+2. Turn broiler on.
+Brush some of the glaze over the ribs and carefully flip over.

 Oven baked ribs on a baking sheet ready to have sauce brushed on top.